The Mission of Magna Elementary is to cultivate the intellectual, emotional, social, and physical growth for all our students.

 Any bullying, cyberbullying, hazing, retaliation, or related conduct is unacceptable.
 Research from www.stopbullying.gov indicates that improving school climate is the best way to prevent bullying.
 School climate refers to the quality and character of school life.
 The more positive school culture is, the better kids will be able to learn.
 Magna Elementary is committed to improving school climate in the following ways:

-- We teach kindness: Kindness is one of the most significant contributors to positive school climate.
-Being kind makes others happy, makes you feel good, and helps prevent bullying.
+- We teach students to choose a growth mindset.
+Choosing a growth mindset is one of the most significant contributors to positive school climate.
+Being able to choose a growth mindset makes others happy, makes you feel good, and helps prevent bullying.

-- Magna Elementary teachers have developed and practice classroom routines and procedures daily and imbed social emotional learning into every lesson plan that teach kindness.
+- Magna Elementary teachers have developed and practice classroom routines and procedures daily and imbed social emotional learning into their lessons.

-- School-wide instruction in kindness occurs through weekly video clips on MTV News, monthly social skill lessons prepared by the school social worker, bi-annual expectation rotations held in August and January, and monthly assemblies.
+- School-wide instruction in choosing a growth mindset occurs through video clips on MTV News, monthly social skill lessons prepared by the school social worker, and multiple lessons presented by teachers in their classrooms.

 - We fully implement a Positive Behavioral Interventions and Support System